 Matthew's Gospel recounts an episode in Jesus' life that can seem unimportant.
-His mother and her family went to Capernaum where Jesus was staying with the disciples proclaiming the Father's love to all.
-They had probably walked a long way to find him and they wanted to talk to him.
-They did not go straight to the place where he was but they sent a message: "Your mother and your brothers are outside and are trying to speak to you."
-The family dimension was certainly very important for the people of Israel: they themselves were considered to be "children" of God and heirs to his promises.
-Furthermore, the people of Israel regarded one another as "brothers".
-But Jesus opened up an unexpected perspective: with a solemn gesture of his hand he pointed to the disciples and said:
+His mother and other relatives had come to Capernaum where Jesus was staying with the disciples and proclaiming the Father's love to all.
+They had probably walked a long way to find him, and they wanted to talk to him.
+They did not go straight into the place where he was but sent a message: "Your mother and brothers are standing outside wanting to speak to you."

+The family dimension was undoubtedly very important for the people of Israel: as a whole, the people of Israel was considered to be a "child" of God and heir to his promises.
+Furthermore, they regarded one another as "brothers and sisters".

+But Jesus opened up an unexpected perspective: with a solemn gesture of his hand, he pointed to the disciples and said: